-As our study of insight began from an analysis of the procedures of mathematics and of the natural sciences, so the present endeavor has been to draw upon the consequent theories of objectivity and meaning to outline the possibility of a general heuristic structure for a methodical hermeneutics.
-While the practical significance of such a structure can hardly appear before it is complemented with the array of concrete techniques familiar to the historical inquirer, at least it is once apparent that the present account of insight into the insights of others possesses peculiar relevance at a time when theoretical differences of a philosophic character so frequently constitute the principal cause of divergence not only in the conclusions reached but also in the methods employed by otherwise competent investigators.
-However, while readers, perhaps, will be more interested in such possible applications of the proposed method, it will not be amiss for us to draw attention once more to the fact that our primary intention is somewhat different.
-Metaphysics has been defined as the integral heuristic structure of proportionate being, and so the existence of a heuristic structure for interpretation brings under metachysics the interpretation not only of less general utterances but also of every possible philosophy and metaphysics.
-A similar claim would be made, of course, by Hegelianism, but between the Hegelian view and our own there exists the important difference that the idealist position with its alleged dialectical necessity has to pretend to be complete independently of non-systematic matters of fact, while our realism permits us not only to respect but even to include every valid conclusion of empirical human science.
+As our study kas of insight began from an analysis of the prodedures of machematics and of the naturmal sciences, so our fresht present endeavor has been to draw upon our consequent theories of objectivity and meaning thet we might, outline the possibility of a general heuristic structure for a methodical hermeneutics.
+While the practical significance of such a structure can hardly appear before it is complemented with the array of concrete techniques familiar to the historical inquirer, at least it is at once apparent that the present account of insight possesses peculiar relevance into the insights of others is extremely relevant, at a time when theoretical differences of a philosophic character so frequently m constitute the principal cause of divergence not only in the conclusions reached but also in the methods employed by otherwise competent investigators. while readers, perhaps will be more interested in such possible applications of the proposed method, it will not be amiss for us to draw attention to the fact that this heuristic structure embles us to place within the scope of metaphysics a unification of the human empirical human sciences as well as the natural sciences; for the empirical inquirer into the nature of man, if he is to reach the conclusions beyond the level of biology and sensiive psychology, has to interpret the external indications of Interior acts of understanding, judgment, and choice; and inasmuch as our analysis of knowledge and its implied metaphysics can ground a heuristic structure for a schertific hermonoutics, they not only solve the basic problem in the field of empirical human science but also was reveal their frontfulness relevance and fruitfulness for the field as a whole.

+C

+0

+attention once more to the see fact that our primary intention is somewhat different.
+Metaphysics has been defined as the integral heuristic structure of proporthonate being, and so the existence of a heuristic structure for interpretation brings under metaphysics the interpretation not only of less general utterances but also of every possible philosophy and metaphysics.
+A similar claim would be made, of course, by Hogelianism, but between the Hegelian view and our own there exists the important difference that the idealist position with its alleged dialectical necessity has to pretend to be complete independently of non-systematic matters of fact, while our realism permits us not only to respect but even to include every valid conclusion of empirical human science.

+O

+O